 History, tourist information, and nearby accommodation

-These carvings are among the most interesting in England and cover a range of designs including winged figures, monsters, lions, angels, priests, and both male and female figures.
+The choir stall seats boast 14 misericord carvings that must rank are among the finest in England.
+The carvings cover a range of designs including winged figures, monsters, lions, angels, priests, and both male and female figures.
 Some of the carvings suffered the indignity of mutilation during the Reformation, but enough remains to show the quality of the carving and the fascinating range of subjects.

 The pulpit is Jacobean, and was once a 'triple-decker', though it has been modified several times as tastes changed.
+It is topped by a crown carved in 1619.
+Hanging over the nave are three elegant brass chandeliers dated 1717.
 There are fragments of Anglian crosses on display, a wonderful set of tapestries, and a large collection of regimental colours that may be among the most complete in Britain.

 About Lancaster Priory

 Address: Castle Hill, Lancaster, Lancashire, England, LA1 1YZ

 Location: On Castle Hill.
 Follow signs for the castle.

 Website: Lancaster Priory

 Phone: 01524 65338

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.